 Self-determination and, one of its key components, self-governance are goals of both the federal government and Native Americans.
-Despite congressional support for tribal management, tribes wishing to manage programs are beset by inadequate funding and further hindered by the lack of technical assistance and information on the intricacies of self-governance.
-Funding for the Self-Governance Communication and Education Project, the source of technical assistance and information for tribes seeking to manage programs, has not increased in real dollars during its 12 years of
+99 Despite congressional support for tribal management, tribes wishing to manage programs are beset by inadequate funding and further hindered by the lack of technical assistance and information on the intricacies of self-governance.
+Funding for the Self-Governance Communication and Education Project, the source of technical assistance and informa-